Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 5. In the right column, click New
 6. Choose Java Application, and click OK
 7. A Wizard will open, click Search next to the "Main Class" Box
-8. Another Window will open, there will be one matching item called "Main - com.base.main" Select this and click OK
+8. Another Window will open, there will be one matching item called "Main - com.lilithsthrone.main" Select this and click OK
 9. Click OK
 10. Click Apply and Close
 11. Try Exporting Again